RoleModel/turbo-confirm/README.md

 Finally, the test app's server can be run on PORT 3000 with `yarn dev`.

-Each of these tasks are accessible via [Rake] as well, if you prefer.
+Each of these tasks is also accessible via [Rake], if you prefer.
 You can run `rake -T` for details.

 ## Acknowledgments